Ministers disagree over plan for artificial island off of Gaza

-Katz – a member of the security cabinet – said Sunday he was removing the issue from discussions because of “substantive differences on the matter” with Liberman.
+Katz – a member of the security cabinet – said Sunday he was removing the issued from discussions because of “substantive differences on the matter” with Liberman.